AgHHL/lics2022/README.md

   * Hoare rules for parallel hcsp

 ### ContinuousInv.thy and Complementlemma.thy
-  * Diffinv rule, Dbx rule and Barrier rule and their variants
+  * Diffinv rule, Dbx rule and Dbarrier rule and their variants

 ### Lander1.thy and Lander2.thy
   * Lander1: the example of lander with no parallel